| 1 |

 exten => h,9,Macro(hangupcall)

-*Where ${Var_TO_DID} is a Callcentric number/DID on your account for which you have configured an inbound route in the web management interface.
-You may also replace ext-did,${Var_TO_DID} with your own desired context information however this is ONLY recommended for advanced users.
+You may also replace "ext-did,${Var_TO_DID}" with your own desired context information; however this is ONLY recommended for advanced users.

 2. Save the file.